developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 ------

 ### Reboot on Install Enabled
 Controls whether the device will automatically reboot when EHS is launched for the first time after a successful installation, a requirement to activate EHS.
 Permits Mobile Device Management (MDM) systems to maintain device control following installation.
-Automatic device reboot is disabled by default. <b>Note: When enabled, this tag will override any setting of the [&lt;exit_instead_of_reboot&gt;](#exitinsteadofreboot) tag</b>.
+Automatic device reboot is disabled by default.

 <b>Possible values</b>: